spacetx/starfish/docs/source/roadmap.md

 Finally, with a standard format to save and load Cell x Gene tables, visualization of this data will be relatively straightforward for analysts in contributor labs and Working Group 6 members.

 ## Key Deliverables
-Providing the following deliverables will allow us to support our MVP users
+We believe that delivering the following features will enable the above use cases.

 1. Data is easily converted into SpaceTx format from common imaging formats
 2. Library that can be used to reproduce collaborator's results for single fields of view